bryson-palmer/simply-notes/client/README.md

     - Fix styling widths for note list and note form
     - Tablet: turn note list into a mui popover or drawer
     - Mobile: put note list into a menu icon w/ drop down menu list
-  - Create reusable component for page header (blow nav)
+  - Create reusable component for page header (below nav)
   - Refactor the form submit to be a debounced auto save
   - First line of the note (any text before the first page break) automatically:
     - Gets set as the `title`